clln62/recast.ly/readme.md

 ## User Stories

-- As a user, I want to watch YouTube videos in the browser.<br/>
+- As a user, I want to watch YouTube videos in the browser.
-- As a user, I want to search for new videos.<br/>
+- As a user, I want to search for new videos.
-- As a user, I want to see recommended videos based on my search.<br/>
+- As a user, I want to see recommended videos based on my search.